KaidenWilliams/startup/README.md

 Messed up the order and forgot to deal with merge, here is another attempt.

-The attempt at the merge change
+This is the attempt at the merge change